SergioNM5/airline/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.

 ## Development server
+To run the application locally for development, follow these steps:

+Make sure you have Angular CLI installed globally.
+If not, you can install it by running the following command:
+`npm install -g @angular/cli`

+Open a terminal or command prompt and navigate to the project's directory.

+Run the following command to start the development server:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.